dar-ju/dar-ju/README.md

 ## Frontend Developer

 - 🌍 I'm based in Moscow, Russia
-- 🔭 I'm currently working on a Frontend Mentor challenges, [Frontend Mentor](https://www.frontendmentor.io/profile/dar-ju)
+- 🔭 I'm currently working on a [Frontend Mentor](https://www.frontendmentor.io/profile/dar-ju) challenges
 - 🖥️ See my FM solutions portfolio at [Github Pages](https://dar-ju.github.io/)
 - ✉️ You can contact me at [7061630@gmail.com](mailto:7061630@gmail.com)
 - 🌱 At the moment I'am learning Primevue and Node.js